 1. All graduate students are expected to maintain a minimum of a 3.0 graduate program grade point average at all times.

 2. The academic review process will be conducted by the appropriate graduate program director for degree-seeking graduate students or by The Graduate School for nondegree graduate students.
 Academic review is applicable to a graduate student under any of the following conditions:

-i. a grade of D or F; or
+i.
+A grade of D or F.

-iii. the second or subsequent grade of NC in graduate courses in the student's program;
+iii.
+The second or subsequent grade of NC in graduate courses in the student's program.

 3. Academic review may result in an academic warning, academic probation, or dismissal.

-b. has less than a 3.0 graduate program grade point average AND has accumulated nine or more hours for which a grade less than a B- was earned.
+b.
+Has less than a 3.0 graduate program grade point average AND has accumulated nine or more hours for which a grade less than a B- was earned.

 Appeals of Action Taken Under this Policy